Why US companies should invest in sustainable sourcing

 - Legal compliance: There are several laws in the US and around the world that require businesses to source sustainably and to take efforts in eliminating and preventing unethical and unsustainable business practices from within their supply chains.
 In the next section we will detail the different laws in the US.

 It’s also important to look at the bigger picture when it comes to the benefits of investing in sustainable sourcing.

 Companies are beginning to demand that their partners and suppliers have policies and programs in place for sustainable business practises.
-It would be wise to be proactive about this and not miss out on the potential business opportunities.
+It is wise to be proactive about this and position your business to access the potential business opportunities.